 The imperialist system was forced to retreat.
 The colonial system collapsed and the newly liberated countries of Asia, Africa and Latin America began to rebuild their life in a new way.
 The imperialists then changed their line of attack.
-Utilising the needs of economic development of these developing countries, they began to enslave them economically and thus prevent the strengthening of their independance and democracy and building their own national economy.
+Utilising the needs of economic development of these developing countries, they began to enslave them economically and thus prevent the strengthening of their independence and democracy and building their own national economy.

-In this also, due to the existence and assistance of the world socialist system USA led imperialism is suffering defeat.
+In this also, due to the existence and assistance of the world socialist system, imperialism led by the USA is suffering defeat.

-As has already been stated in the general report and other documents our Congress is meeting in an altogether new world situation, a situation in which all the attacks of imperialism noted above not only have been blunted and deleated-but the leading imperialist power of the world has after twenty seven years of aggression and armed counter-revolutionary wars, invasions and interventions, been forced to accept policies of détente, limitation of the most offensive armaments, allowing the friction points of the last world war to be resolved by new peace treaties as between the FDR and the GDR, Poland and Czechoslovakia.
+As has already been stated in the general report and other documents our Congress is meeting in an altogether new world situation, a situation in which all the attacks of imperialism noted above not only have been blunted and defeated - but the leading imperialist power of the world has after twentyseven years of aggression and armed counter-revolutionary wars, invasions, and interventions been forced to accept policies of detente, limitation of the most offensive armaments, allowing the friction points of the last world war being resolved by new peace treaties as between the FDR and the GDR, Poland and Czechoslovakia.

-The U. S. imperialists and their allies have agreed to hold conferences to discuss European Security, a concept, which was once flatly rejected by the U. S. and its allies.
+The US imperialists and their allies have agreed to hold conferences to discuss European Security, a concept, which was once flatly rejected by the U.S. and its allies.
 Along with European Security, suggestions for collective Security for the Asian countries have also come up because Asia also has been a powder keg of many ferocious wars, though they did not become starting points of world wars as in Europe.
-China is now a respectable member of the United Nations, though its spokesman in the economic committees there has stated that his country's economy should bot be listed under the head of the socialist bloc.
+China is now a respectable member of the United Nations, though its spokesman in the economic committees there has stated that his country's economy should not be listed under the head of the socialist bloc.